-Action Formalism and Model There is no shared representation formalism in the field of reactive multi-agent systems.
-In order to describe environment states and transformations, we choose a representation inspired from STRIPS (Stanford Research Institute Problem Solver) as Ferber did in [3].
-STRIPS was proposed by Fikes and Nilsson to address planning problems in Artificial Intelligence (AI) [4].
-This choice makes a compromise between expressiveness -its ability to describe many problems- and simplicity to ease the development of efficient algorithms.
+Action Formalism and Model: There is no shared representation formalism in the field of reactive multi-agent systems.
+In order to describe environment states and transformations, we choose a representation inspired from STRIPS (Stanford Research Institute Problem Solver) like Ferber in [2].
+STRIPS was proposed by Fikes and Nilsson to address planning problems in Artificial Intelligence (AI) [15].
+This is a good choice making a compromise between expressiveness -its ability to describe many problems- and simplicity -to ease the development of efficient algorithms.